test-acc-vaccym/android-theming/README.md

-# Material Components - Android Theming
+# Material Components - Theming

 Material Theming refers to the customization of your Material Design app to reflect your product’s brand